Tiramisu- A Classic Italian Dessert

 You can also make this recipe with Hot Chocolate!
 Simple make one recipe of our CHOCOLATE SYRUP and use that as the dipping liquid for the biscuits.
 You will use 3 tablespoons for four cups of hot water.
 If you want it more or less sweet adjust the amount of syrup.

-It is so important that you wait at least 2-3 hours and preferably 6-24 hours before serving.
-In fact, it can be kept refrigerated 1 to 2 days and still be delicious.
+It is so important that you wait at least 6 hours and preferably 6-24 hours before serving.
 This will allow the coffee and mascarpone cream flavors to soak into the biscuits and create that irresistible taste and texture.
 Tiramisu is a light and delicious dessert that leaves you wanting more!

 From My Cucina to your Table.
 Mangia!
 Mangia!
 (Eat!)